Certificate of need: History

 A number of factors spurred states to require CONs in the healthcare industry.
 Chief among these was the concern that the construction of excess hospital capacity would cause competitors in an oversaturated field to cover the costs of a diluted patient pool by overcharging, or by convincing patients to accept hospitalization unnecessarily.

 In some instances where state and federal authorities overlap, federal regulations may defer authority from the federal agency to the state agency with concurrent authority as to the issuance of a certificate of need.
 However, deferment of this authority is not required.
 For example, the Department of Housing and Urban Development (HUD) issued the following determination:

 CONs are sometimes sold in bankruptcy as an asset, and the CON requirement is sometimes used by competitors to block the reopening of existing hospitals.
+In June 2023, a Tennessee administrative law judge blocked the opening of a new hospital in Rutherford County by Vanderbilt University.
+The state had initially approved the hospital and granted it a certificate of need.
+But three existing providers intervened, claiming that there was not a need for another facility in the area.
+The 42-bed hospital has been in the works since 2020, with a tentative opening in 2026, if not for the existing providers' objection to the new facility's construction.

 In 2018, the Department of Health and Human Services recommended that states repeal their CON laws because they are a significant reason for increasing medical costs, and they reduce patients' healthcare choices.

 In June 2019, Florida Governor Ron DeSantis signed House Bill 21 into law, eliminating major portions of Florida’s CON program for hospitals, rehabilitation beds and hospital services, thereby removing many legal barriers to the expansion of health care services across Florida.
+In May 2023, South Carolina Governor Henry McMaster signed into law the repeal of certificate of need laws in the state.

+In March of 2023, North Carolina Governor Roy Cooper signed HB 76 into law.
+Entitled “Access to Healthcare Options”, this law accomplished many things relating to reforming the states CON laws.
+Some of which include changing the dollar amount expenses that trigger CON documentation requirements on various things such as equipment and diagnostic centers.
+Under HB 76, some healthcare facilities are completely exempt from CON requirements like chemical dependency treatment facilities and psychiatric facilities.